fabianschuiki/llhd/doc/LANGUAGE.md

 ### Integer Type (`iN`)

 The `iN` type represents an integer value of `N` bits, where `N` can be any non-zero positive number.
-There is no sign associate with integer values.
+There is no sign associated with an integer values.
 Rather, separate instructions are available to perform signed and unsigned operations, where applicable.
 Integer values may be constructed using the `const iN` instruction, for example:

     %0 = const i1 1
     %1 = const i32 9001